Chicory Growing Guide

 Witloof, forcing chicory, or Belgian endive, is finished off in the dark to produce smooth, creamy heads of young, white chicory leaves, known as ‘chicons’ (sure to bring a touch of class to a winter salad).
 Each is versatile enough to be raised in containers or raised beds, as well as the open ground.

 Chicory will grow in a wide variety of soil types – the only situation it is sure to struggle in is waterlogged ground, so your chosen bed needs to be free draining.
 The plants prefer an open, sunny position which, coupled with a fertile soil, will allow them to thrive.

 Seedlings will emerge within around two weeks and once they reach 2cm in height should be ‘thinned out’ to ensure those that remain have sufficient space to grow on.
-This can be done in stages – simply plucking the weaker-looking specimens from the soil – to leave an ultimate spacing of 20cm between individual plants.
+If you are wondering when you plant chicory out, this can be done in stages – simply plucking the weaker-looking specimens from the soil – to leave an ultimate spacing of 20cm between individual plants.
 Some varieties of radicchio may require more room than this, so be guided by the seed packet instructions.

 Once they’re left to mature, all chicories develop in two stages – first they will produce a strong root with green leaves, which can be picked over for using raw in salads.
 After this, the leaves begin to change: sugar loaf varieties will go on to die right back and then re-grow, while radicchios start to turn red as a response to dropping temperatures.